g-leech/argmin-gravitas/_posts/2025-02-20-pelly-spotify-listen.markdown

 * I didn't know the majors got <a href="https://thehustle.co/the-economics-of-spotify#:~:text=The%20biggest%20labels%2C%20including%20Warner,back%20to%20music%20rights%20holders.">lots</a> of equity in Spotify right from the start.

 * She makes much of Spotify lying in corporate press releases (e.g. that their intention was to "save music", e.g. that it was a democratisation).
 I suppose some of you need to be told about the ontological status of Santa Claus too.
+(EDIT: In the comments, Charles takes me to task for my dismissive cynicism here.
+On balance I think that's right - we should call out bad behaviour even if it is universal - and it would be right even if there were no sincere founders who actually viewed their main purpose as improving the world.
+I still think that in the reference class of people who started in advertising, and pivoted 5 times, and don't measure progress on their stated goals, intense doubt is warranted.
+But we can be cynical and still find it bad.)

 * "<i>These were the people for whom streaming was made by </i>[sic]<i> and for: major label execs, consultants, ad men, and venture capitalists, all working to get their own share of the pie.</i>" Well, yes, as usual.